Archive data and documents

 Best practices and policies for data and document archival are often driven by the kind of data that have been used or collected in the research.
 Ideally, archival plans should be decided upon prior to data collection as part of a comprehensive data management plan, and should consider the following:

-- How will you de-identify restricted or sensitive data?
+- How will restricted or sensitive data be de-identified?

 - Are there retention requirements from the sponsor?